 The Cornell Engineering Innovation Award Competition is a college-wide competition open to all engineering students.
 Students who have developed business concepts and prototypes in their own “garages” and outside the formal engineering curriculum are encouraged to apply.

 The innovation teams may include a broad range of students from across the entire university (for example students with expertise in user interface design) and from all levels (undergraduate to Ph.D.).
 However, as an undergraduate focused competition, undergraduate students from the engineering college must constitute a majority of each participating team.

-- Applications for the 2020 competition will not open until January 2020
+- Applications for the 2020 competition are now open!

 - Applications due by 11:59 PM on March 5, 2020

 - Pitches will happen March 26, 2020

 Competition winners will win monetary awards and the chance to participate in future startup opportunities.

 The 2020 competition will feature awards in the following categories:

 Ronald ’57 and Frederick ’86 Fichtl Innovation Awards